 Maryanne also monitors the bird populations on Pine Island, which are surging due to habitat restoration.
 Her sightings include a pair of nesting red-headed woodpeckers; bald eagles that have moved their nest from an exotic Australian pine to a native slash pine; and red-tailed hawks that are starting a new nest.
 Maryanne has recorded 45 different species so far.
 Overall, the bird populations are a testament to the importance of the longleaf forest, and the difference we can make together.

 With your help, Conservation Foundation will bring even more wildlife back this year by converting 58 acres of cattle pasture back to longleaf forest.
 We look forward to what may come from this.
-Not just restoration and old things regained, but creating opportunity for new experiences and new memories at a wonderful new park.
+Not just restoration and old things regained, but creating the opportunity for new experiences and new memories at a wonderful new park.
 Please join us.

 When we see declines in fish and wildlife, it is most commonly caused by habitat loss and habitat degradation.
-For southwest Florida saltwater fish, habitat loss generally means that mangroves, coral, or seagrasses are destroyed.
+For Southwest Florida saltwater fish, habitat loss generally means that mangroves, coral, or seagrasses are destroyed.
 Habitat degradation means that too much rainwater is flowing into the bay, changing its salinity, or that rainwater runoff is polluted.
 Although modern regulations generally prevent habitat loss, habitat degradation continues when land is developed, increasing land drainage, rainwater runoff, and pollution.

 More habitat means more fish, and either we save fish habitat, and we protect clean rainwater, or we won’t have fish anymore.
 On Pine Island, Conservation Foundation is protecting and restoring essential habitat for fish such as snook.
 Our approach is twofold: